szpy1950/BookSwipe/README.md

 This project is licensed under the MIT License - see the LICENSE file for details

 ## Screenshots
-[Add screenshots/GIF demo of the app]
+[Add screenshots/GIF demo of the app here]